Simple: back up first.

 Perhaps the upgrade turns out to be incompatible with you.
 You just don’t like it!

 Your image backup is your “undo”.
-If you have a system image backup, you can simply restore it to your system and the upgrade will be “undone”.
-Everything will be as it was before the upgrade.
+If you have a system image backup, you can simply restore it and the upgrade will be “undone”.
+Everything will be as it was before you started.

 Making a system image backup

 - Tell it to create a system image backup

 - Tell it where to place the system image backup

 Conceptually, it really is that simple.
 The devil — and the differences, of course — is in the details.

 If you’re running Windows 7 or later, you can use the built-in backup program to create a system image.